How to Change Your Name After Marriage

 Marriage license vs. marriage certificate

-People often mix up the marriage license and certificate, but there's a key difference:
+People often mix up the marriage license and marriage certificate, but there's a key difference:

 Depending on where you live, your marriage license and certificate may be the same document; only the status shifts after your ceremony takes place.